 Cross Browser Testing using Selenium WebDriver

-Cross Browser Testing Using Selenium
+Cross Browser Testing in Selenium WebDriver

 Why do we need Cross Browser Testing?